 Statement by Glenn Stevens, Governor: Monetary Policy Decision

-The Board has previously noted that the inflation outlook could provide some scope to ease policy further, should that be required to support demand.
-At today’s meeting, and taking account of recent information on prices and activity, the Board judged that a further decline in the cash rate was appropriate.
-The Board will continue to assess the outlook and adjust policy as needed to foster sustainable growth in demand and inflation outcomes consistent with the inflation target over time.
+The Board has previously noted that the inflation outlook would afford scope to ease further, should that be necessary to support demand.
+At today’s meeting the Board decided to use some of that scope.
+It judged that a further decline in the cash rate was appropriate to encourage sustainable growth in the economy, consistent with achieving the inflation target.

 For more details visit the Reserve Bank of Australia’s website.